SOME COMMENTS ON INSTRUMENTS MADE BY J.B.DANCER, MANCHSTER, ENGLAND

 The classical twin pillars support the assembly above the Dancer tri-form base.
 Unusually the base has an arc of heavy brass connecting the front two “toes”.
 Perhaps this stand began life as a monocular and had to have the extra weight added to the front of the base for balance when the heavier binocular tubes were fitted.

 “Manufactured by the desire of the Committee of the Society” according to Dancer’s 1873 catalogue.
 The “society” is now the Manchester Microscopical Society (of which I am a member) and can be found at Manchester microscopical

 The microscope is a portable Wenham binocular instrument which disassembles to fit into it’s case.
-It is built on the Ross bar limb style with the Wenham prism mounted in a shoe to slide into the body tube, which takes the RMS standard objectives and has lots of unusual features.
+It is built on the Ross bar limb style with the Wenham prism mounted in a shoe to slide into the body tube.
+With the prism in line with the optical axis the microscope works as a low power binocular and with the prism out of the optical axis the microscope is a monocular capable of high power magnification.
+The microscope takes the RMS standard objectives and has lots of unusual features.
 Apparently it was offered with either rack & pinion main focus or chain drive.
 This is chain driven, presumably to reduce weight.
 Inter-ocular separation is by a simple (lightweight) lever mechanism, and the plain stage has a slide bar.
 The stage has a central hole threaded to take sub-stage accessories.
 Below the stage is a plano-concave mirror.
 The microscope is signed on the foot “J.B.Dancer Manchester” and is numbered “26”.
 Whilst the inside of the case and drawers are fitted out to take a host of accessories, sadly the only remaining are a higher power eyepiece and a nosepiece analyser.

 This web page is copyright ASIUK.
 The information may be freely used and distributed for personal interest but not for commercial gain.